 - Stomach upset.
 Bisphosphonate pills can cause abdominal pain and the risk of esophageal ulcers.
 These are less likely to occur if the medicine is taken properly.
-Intravenous forms of bisphosphonates don't cause stomach upset but may cause two to three days of mild fever, body aches and malaise.
+Intravenous forms of bisphosphonates don't cause stomach upset but might cause two to three days of mild fever, body aches and malaise.

 - Jawbone problems.
 Rarely, bisphosphonate therapy can lead to osteonecrosis of the jaw — a bone disease that causes pain, swelling or infection in the jaw.
 Invasive dental procedures, such as tooth extractions, increase this risk.

 - Thighbone fractures.
-Long-term bisphosphonate therapy has also been linked to a rare type of thigh fracture.
-This injury, known as atypical femoral fracture, is similar to a stress fracture, causing pain that begins subtly and may gradually worsen.
+Long-term bisphosphonate therapy has been linked to a rare type of thigh fracture.
+This injury, known as atypical femoral fracture, is similar to a stress fracture, causing pain that begins subtly and can gradually worsen.
 If not identified early on, a complete fracture of the thighbone can occur.

 See more Expert Answers

 - How long should you take certain osteoporosis drugs?
-Food and Drug Administration. http://www.fda.gov/consumers/consumer-updates/how-long-should-you-take-certain-osteoporosis-drugs.
+U.S. Food and Drug Administration. https://www.fda.gov/consumers/consumer-updates/how-long-should-you-take-certain-osteoporosis-drugs.
 Access June 11, 2019.